aws-amplify/docs/android/authentication.md

 ## Guest access

 Many applications have UX with "Guest" or "Unauthenticated" users.
 This is provided out of the box with `AWSMobileClient` through the initialization routine you have added.
 However, the Amplify CLI does not enable this by default with the `amplify add auth` flow.
-You can enable this by running `amplify update auth` and choosing `No, I will setup my own configuration` when prompted.
+You can enable this by running `amplify update auth` and choosing `Manual Configuration` when prompted.
 Ensure you choose the **...connected with AWS IAM controls** which will allow you to select **Allow unauthenticated logins**.

 When complete run `amplify push` and your `awsconfiguration.json` will work automatically with your updated Cognito settings.
 The `AWSMobileClient` user session will automatically have permissions configured for Guest/Unauthenticated users upon initialization.